EpfeiferNutri/Phage-plasmids/geNomad_vConTACTv2/DESCRIPTION_geNomad_vConTACTv2.md

 -   As input dataset we processed 38,051 plasmid sequences from non-redundant NCBI RefSeq, collected in May 2023 (referred to as "05/23").

 -   geNomad (end-to-end) was executed in default mode with the plasmid sequences listed in `0523_plasmids_for_geNomad.xlsx`.
-It used the geNomad database v1.5 and was executed on 25 CPUs on the Migale computational cluster [REF], with a total runtime of 6 hours and 17 minutes.
+It used the geNomad database v1.5 and was executed on 25 CPUs on the Migale computational cluster [https://migale.inrae.fr/], with a total runtime of 6 hours and 17 minutes.

--   Standard geNomad output summary tables (from `<prefix>_summary/` folder) include replicons from 05/23 dataset predicted as plasmids (`geNomad_plasmid_summary_on_0523_plasmids.tsv`) and ones predicted as phages / prophages (`geNomad_virus_summary_on_0523_plasmids.tsv)`.
+-   Standard geNomad output summary tables (from `<prefix>_summary/` folder) include replicons from 05/23 dataset predicted as plasmids (`geNomad_plasmid_summary_on_0523_plasmids.tsv`) and ones predicted as phages or prophages (`geNomad_virus_summary_on_0523_plasmids.tsv)`.

--   Replicons listed in `geNomad_virus_summary_on_0523_plasmids.tsv` and classified as phages (topology != "Provirus") were selected as potential P-Ps.
+-   Replicons listed in `geNomad_virus_summary_on_0523_plasmids.tsv` and classified as not prophages (topology != "Provirus") were selected as potential P-Ps.

 -   Detection summary for 05/23 dataset (see Table S1):

-    -   The virus summary table included 2,333 viral predictions, with 1,714 classified as phages (putative P-Ps) and 619 as prophage-containing replicons.
+    -   The virus summary table included 2,333 viral predictions, with 1,714 classified as phages (putative P-Ps) and 619 as prophages.

-    -   Among these, 804 new putative P-Ps were identified (after excluding 910 known P-Ps), and 407/804 were assigned to well-defined P-P types.
+    -   Among these, 804 new P-Ps are novel in 05/23, (excluding 910 already known in 03/21), and 407/804 overlap with the well-defined P-P types.

-    -   geNomad recovered between 69.2% and 79.5% of known P-Ps, meaning some were misclassified as plasmids (such as cp32) or as prophages (such as AB_1).
+    -   geNomad recovered between 69.2% and 79.5% of known P-Ps, i.e. 20-30% were misclassified as plasmids (such as cp32) or as prophages (many of AB_1).

 **Step 2: running vConTACT v2**

-In the next step, we used vConTACT v2 to cluster putative P-Ps and assign types based on gene-sharing with a reference dataset (1416 P-P from [REF]).
+In the next step, we used vConTACT v2 to cluster putative P-Ps and assign types based on gene-sharing with a reference dataset (1416 P-P from PMID: 38378896).

 -   As input dataset we processed 2,267 sequences (`from 0523_plasmids_ref_PPs_for_vConTACT.csv`), including all putative P-Ps classified as phages by geNomad and the reference P-P dataset.